rmey/taxi-simulator-hands-on/README.md

 3. Change API Role to **Backend Trusted Application** and press **Generate Key**.

-  _NOTE: **Don't close this window as you will need to insert API Key and Authentification Token in Node-RED two other later!
-We recommend to save these two values in an additional Editor**.
-You can view the Key at a later step **but not the Authentification Token!
-Therefore please save these two values.**_
+  _**Note: Keep this window open** and **store API Key and Authentification Token at a safe place (e.g. copy it to another editor window and save the file.)**.
+You will need to insert API Key and Authentification Token in Node-RED and the Taxi Simulation at later steps. **You will not be able to see the Token again, therefore safe the values of Key and Token.**_
 ![Watson_IoT_app_key_03](images/03_Watson_IoT_app_key_03.jpg)

 4. Open the Dashboard and note the value for the **Cloud Foundry Org**.
 This will be the value for orgid in the next step.